mroderick/blog.jekyll/cv/cv.md

 I am a senior software engineer with a couple of decades of professional experience.
 My primary focus is on building high quality software products with long life span and low effort maintenance.

+In the next year or two, I want to continue my work as Lead Engineer, aiming towards a role as Staff Engineer or Principal Engineer.

 I am a [lean web](https://leanweb.dev) enthusiast, which means I subscribe to the idea that we can make a simpler, faster web by using the evolving web standards and browsers to their fullest.
 I master [HTTP][http], [JavaScript][js], [HTML][html] and [CSS][css].

 I have extensive experience with building and maintaining [Single Page Applications][spa], highly resilient web applications using [progressive enhancement][pr-enh] as well as high quality JavaScript libraries.
 I am equally comfortable working both client- and server-side.